naqibhishamuddin/vite-rome/README.md

-# Vite React Template ⚡️
+# Vite React Template 🔱

-This Vite template provides a streamlined and professional starting point for web development projects.
-It includes pre-configured essential tools, a testing setup, and uniform conventional commits to help you maintain a consistent commit history.
+Get started on your web development projects with this Vite template, which comes pre-configured with modern linting and formatting tools powered by Rome.
+You'll also find a suite of pre-configured tools for automated testing, streamlined development, and Git workflows.
 Get started quickly and easily with this template and focus on building great products.

+> **✨** Looking out for template with Eslint and Prettier configuration instead?
+[Vite Template](https://github.com/naqibhishamuddin/vite-template)

 ## What's inside? 📦